hoadm-net/ViPERSQL/README.md

 # ViPERSQL: Vietnamese Text-to-SQL Framework

-A unified framework for Vietnamese Text-to-SQL conversion supporting multiple strategies: Zero-shot, Few-shot, Chain-of-Thought (CoT), and Program-Aided Language (PAL).
+A unified framework for Vietnamese Text-to-SQL conversion supporting multiple strategies: Zero-shot, Few-shot, and Chain-of-Thought (CoT).

 > **Note**: This framework is optimized for **syllable-level tokenization** which works best with Large Language Models for Vietnamese text processing.
 Word-level tokenization is also supported but syllable-level is the default and recommended approach.

 ## 🚀 Features

-- **Multiple Strategies**: Zero-shot, Few-shot, CoT, and PAL approaches
+- **Multiple Strategies**: Zero-shot, Few-shot, and CoT approaches
 - **Unified CLI**: Single command-line tool for all operations
 - **Configuration Management**: Environment-based configuration with .env support
 - **Multiple LLM Support**: OpenAI GPT-4, Claude, and other language models